 As part of J-1 visa requirements, you must take a minimum of 12 credit hours per semester, usually four (3 credit hour) courses.

 Health insurance is a mandatory requirement of all international students enrolled at Winthrop University.
 For J-1 visa holders it is a requirement set by the US State Department in order to maintain your J-1 visa status.
 J-1 visa holders can either chose to purchase the Winthrop University Health Insurance policy or apply for a waiver of the Winthrop policy by provided proof of coverage from their personal policy.
 At the beginning of each semester, the University will allow students a period of time to request a waiver of the Winthrop University health insurance policy if they have their own insurance policy.
-A waiver will be considered if the individuals insurance meets the University’s coverage requirements listed below.
-If the waiver is denied, the cost of the University’s policy will be charged to your student account.
-Winthrop health insurance is purchased for the fall semester then spring and summer or can be purchased on an annual basis.
-Please contact the International Center for information on the minimum required benefits that must be covered by alternate insurance plans.
+A waiver will be considered if the individuals insurance meets the University’s coverage requirements.
+If the waiver is denied, the cost of the University’s policy will be charged to the students account.
+Winthrop health insurance is purchased for the fall semester in August and then spring and summer in January or can be purchased on an annual basis.
+Please contact the International Center for information on the minimum required benefits that must be covered by alternate insurance plans can be found here.